Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Irish Free State established".</h2 head><h3 quote align='center'>"The British government and Irish leaders Arthur Griffith, Michael Collins, and others signed the Anglo-Irish Treaty, establishing the Irish Free State as an independent member of the British Commonwealth this day in 1921.".</h3 quote></h3 OTD--
+<h3 OTD<h2 head>"Irish Free State established".</h2 head><h3 quote align='center'>"The British government and Irish leaders Arthur Griffith, Michael Collins, and others signed the Anglo-Irish Treaty, establishing the Irish Free State as an independent member of the British Commonwealth this day in 1921.".</h3 quote></h3 OTD-